Learn to fuel the gymnast for optimal performance and longevity in the sport.

 What a gymnast eats and drinks before, during, and after practice to optimize performance is called Performance Nutrition.
 Every gymnast should have a Performance Nutrition Strategy where they know exactly what their body needs no matter the time, duration, or intensity of the workout (or competition).

 YES!
 There is no evidence to support gymnasts (or any human) needing to restrict certain foods to perform better.
-Yes, the diet should be made of nutrient dense foods like whole grains, protein, fruits, vegetables, anti-inflammatory fats, etc. But, there is always room for less nutritious foods or “fun foods” like cookies, chips, etc.
+Of course, the diet should be made of nutrient dense foods like whole grains, protein, fruits, vegetables, anti-inflammatory fats, etc. But, there is always room for less nutritious foods or “fun foods” like cookies, chips, etc.

 Food is social, cultural, and emotional.
 Most of the time we eat because we are hungry, but sometimes we eat because foods taste good.
-Gymnasts need to be able to enjoy all foods without guilt, shame, or anxiety.
+Gymnasts should be able to enjoy all foods without guilt, shame, or anxiety.
 It’s often the over-restriction of foods that then leads to overeating, food sneaking, or binging.

 If your gymnast seems “obsessed” with sugar or only wants junk food, she may need more food more frequently.
 She also may be too restricted.
 So it makes sense that she wants what she’s not “allowed” to have.
-We want our gymnasts to be confident with all foods and be able to eat to satisfy needs and not eat out of “fear of missing out” or guilt/shame.
+We want our gymnasts to be confident with all foods.
+Plus be able to eat to satisfy needs and not eat out of “fear of missing out” or guilt/shame.

 Not only are carbohydrates not “fattening”, but they are the “gymnast’s fuel” and something that’s an important part of a competitive gymnast’s diet.